Cadons/RentItNow/README.md

 ### Tools
 - You can use any IDE you like
 - Feel free to browse internet for help or drop us an email

+## Demo
+In the demo folder is a working Windows application with the data already loaded.